Diversity, Equity, Inclusion and Belonging (DEIB) Adviser

 About BII

-British International Investment is the UK’s development finance institution, owned by the UK Government.
-With a mission to solve the biggest global development challenges, we aim to create a virtuous circle of investment and impact.
-Your contribution will be essential.
+British International Investment (BII) is the UK’s leading development finance institution, wholly owned by the UK Government.
+Our primary mission is to address global development challenges through strategic investments that promote sustainable and inclusive economic growth.

-BII at a glance
+BII at a glance:

 Over 75 years supporting sustainable business growth in developing and emerging markets

-More than £8.8 billion in net assests
+More than £9.9 billion in net assets

-1,400+ businesses invested in
+1,600+ businesses invested in

-950,000 workers in the businesses we support
+950,000+ workers in the businesses we support

 650+ people in our diverse global team